The Truth about Steve Rude

 The Social Truth:

 Since I don't have anywhere near the kind of active social life I had in my 20's and 30's, I find myself spending most of my life alone at a drawing board.
 Sometimes I get sad being alone so often, but that's OK.
 I mostly like being alone.
-T
+The drawing board or easel is where I want to be--the only place I actually feel safe and sane from an increasingly bizarre world.
+Most people after a certain age know what I'm talking about.

 The other truth about this supposed dedication of mine is that if I don't draw every day, I go a little crazy.
 For me, this "dedication" is nothing more than some kind of compulsion no different than someone wanting to grow 12 acres of walnut trees, or mending socks.